dobin/ffw/docs/tutorial-sample-project.md

 INFO:root:Interceptor: Waiting for new client on port: 10000
 ```

-Start the client in another terminal to send some messages to the server:
+Start the client in another terminal to send some messages to the server.
+Note that we are taking port `10000` here, where FFW listens - not the
+original listener port of `20000` (or FFW will not see our packets):
 ```
 ffw/vulnserver# ./src/vulnserver_client.py 10000
 Connecting to 127.0.0.1 port 10000